afd/JavaTutorialQuestions/README.md

 | [1171](questions/1171.md) | *Cloning graphs*                  | Advanced                |             | [Solution](solutions/1171.md) |
 | [f763](questions/f763.md) | *Simulating garbage collection*   | Advanced                |             | [Solution](solutions/f763.md) |
 | [9a9b](questions/9a9b.md) | *Transposing tunes*               | Advanced                |             | [Solution](solutions/9a9b.md) |

-TODO: I am in the process of migrating tutorial questions from a different format.
-More questions will be added soon!

 ## More hex strings